-In our opinion the financial statements of Tesco Corporate Treasury Services Plc (the 'company'):
+In our opinion the financial statements of Tesco Corporate Treasury Services Plc (the 'Company'):

-- give a true and fair view of the state of the company's affairs as at 25 February 2023 and of its loss for the year then ended; - have been properly prepared in accordance with United Kingdom Generally Accepted Accounting Practice, including Financial Reporting Standard 101 "Reduced Disclosure Framework"; and - have been prepared in accordance with the requirements of the Companies Act 2006.
+- give a true and fair view of the state of the Company's affairs as at 22 February 2025 and of its profit for the period then ended; - have been properly prepared in accordance with United Kingdom Generally Accepted Accounting Practice, including Financial Reporting Standard 101 "Reduced Disclosure Framework"; and - have been prepared in accordance with the requirements of the Companies Act 2006.

-We have audited the financial statements which comprise:
+We have audited the financial statements which comprise the:

-- the statement of comprehensive income;
+- statement of comprehensive income;

-- the balance sheet;
+- balance sheet;

-- the statement of changes in equity;
+- statement of changes in equity; and

-- the related notes 1 to 20.
+- related notes 1 to 20.